lyyric/CSMI_Notes/M1 S1/Projet 1/fe pre EN.md

 4. **Significance and Application**
    - **Convergence Analysis:**
-     By comparing the maximum \( u \) values across different mesh densities, you can check for convergence.
-If, as you refine the mesh, the maximum \( u \) value approaches a constant, it indicates that the numerical solution is converging.
+     By comparing the maximum $u$ values across different mesh densities, you can check for convergence.
+If, as you refine the mesh, the maximum $u$ value approaches a constant, it indicates that the numerical solution is converging.

    - **Quality Check:**
      The maximum value can also serve as a quick check for unexpected anomalies in the solution.
 For example, if the maximum value varies significantly between meshes, it might indicate issues in the discretization or solver.